 If you are using your basement as a living area, we have an article on the best paint colors for living rooms here, including the advantages and visual benefits of each shade.

 One thing you can do is to leave the ceiling exposed, free from drop ceilings and drywall.
-Painting it directly can be a good idea, especially if your basement is already small.
+Painting it directly can be a good idea, especially if your bunker room is already small.

-Use latex paint for the exposed wood basement ceiling.
+Use latex paint for the exposed wood in the basement’s ceiling.
 You may also want to try a mix of primer and paint with matte or satin finishes for easy cleaning.

-Do you now have a general feel of what your basement should be?
-Have you figured out what to do with your exposed basement ceiling?
+Do you now have a general idea of what your room should be like?
+Have you figured out what to do with your exposed ceiling?
 Great!
-Now, let’s figure out the best paint color for basements.
-Let your vibe be the guide on your basement preferences.
+Let your personal preference and personality be the guide to your room painting preferences.

 “Before you commit to a color, buy a quart and put it on the wall.
 That’s the only way you’ll know what it’s going to look like in your room.” – Roger German, Remodeling a Basement – Expert Advice from Start to Finish